4 Tips to Ensure Corporate Travel Security

 Benefits of a Corporate Travel Security Plan

-In a study conducted by International SOS, of the 3.5 million international trips taken by employees, 25 percent were to high or extreme risk locations.
+In a study conducted by International SOS, of the 3.5 million international trips taken by employees, 25 percent were too high or extreme risk locations.
 Since there are many dangers that only present themselves while traveling away from a company’s main office (such as civil unrest, poor weather, lack of medical support, and cultural misunderstandings), businesses must do everything in their power to protect their employees while they are in riskier environments.

 Long lines, delayed flights, and spotty internet are just a few of the many factors that lower employee productivity while traveling.
 Since most companies do not have private jets for all their business travel needs, airport waiting time is unavoidable.
 An overwhelming majority (95 percent) of business travelers in Latin America say the quality of their business travel experience impacts their business results at least somewhat.
 Your corporate travel security policy should take into account the factors that cause airport delays and give guidance on how to avoid them.

-Travel disruptions are the #1 event affecting organization’s business continuity.
+Travel disruptions are the #1 event affecting an organization’s business continuity.
 Whether it is employees stranded in a foreign country for an extended period of time or employees being abroad during a terrorist attack, business travel can easily threaten business continuity.
 Enforce proper planning, communication, and backup measures to make sure your company can remain running smoothly.

 Satisfaction when traveling for work is highly correlated with how satisfied an employee is with their job in general.
 In North America, 79 percent of business travelers say their business travel experience impacts their overall job satisfaction at least somewhat.
 In addition, a recent Global Business Travel Association study found that traveler experiences can impact corporate retention and turnover – both positively and negatively.
 Use an effective corporate travel security plan to ensure that you do not lose any valuable employees due to poor business travel experiences.

-Tip 1: Develop Corporate Travel Safety Policy
+Tip 1: Develop a Corporate Travel Safety Policy

 The best way to ensure corporate travel security is by developing a comprehensive travel safety policy that outlines procedures, resources, and training.
 While creating a corporate travel safety policy, you must keep in mind your company’s duty of care to your employees.
 Create a detailed plan that will first and foremost prioritize the health and safety of your people—rather than business interests.
 When drafting this policy, keep in mind all your key stakeholders, especially those involved in travel risk management.
 Specific roles should be assigned to ensure accountability with the travel safety policy.